 Supported formats

-Opal supports rendering and editing the following MIME types in canvas:
+Opal supports rendering and editing the following MIME types (the format identifiers that tell Canvas how to display each digital asset):

 -